 Use Post Insights.

 As an Instagram business account, you have access to Post Insights data at the top right of the app.
-This analytics tool breaks down all your customer traffic data, from website clicks to number of impressions and even which days of the week your profile received the most visits, which is invaluable for deciding how often you want to post.
+This analytics tool breaks down all your customer traffic data, from website clicks to the number of impressions and even which days of the week your profile received the most visits, which is invaluable for deciding how often you want to post.

 You can see how well your posts are doing respective to each other, as well as your Stories.
 Instagram Insights also shows you the demographics of your followers so you can see exactly what type of customer you are reaching and how they are responding to your content, which helps you better understand your target customers.
 The data helps you see where you currently stand and plan for how to better interact with your audience.

 Social media in general always seems so simple on the surface but it’s evolving faster each year.
-To further explore the impact that using hashtags on Instagram have on your business growth, shoot a message to our specialists at LYFE Marketing.
+To further explore the impact that using hashtags on Instagram has on your business growth, shoot a message to our specialists at LYFE Marketing.

 Our social media marketing agency concentrates on the challenges and prosperity of small to medium-sized businesses that want to advance their online presence.
-Take a look at how we can help you take on the internet with our variety of social media services and reach out to us for a free social media consultation.
+Take a look at how we can help you take on the internet with our variety of social media marketing services and contact us for a free consultation.